DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         4) inspection
         5) rework
         6) follow-up
-    - 🔖**Static application security testing (SAST)**: evaluates the security of software without running it by analyzing either the source code or the compiled application
+    - 🔖**Static application security testing (SAST)**: evaluates the security of software without running it by analyzing either the source code or the compiled application.
+Static reviews are typically performed by an automated tool.
     - 🔖**Dynamic application security testing (DAST)**: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else

 - 6.2.6 Misuse case testing
-    - **Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks
+    - 🔨**Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks
     - In misuse case testing, testers first enumerate the known misuse cases, then attempt to exploit those use cases with manual or automated attack techniques
-    - **Use case testing**: use case testing is to verify that the application responds properly to actual use cases
+    - 🔨**Use case testing**: use case testing is to verify that the application responds properly to actual use cases

-- 6.2.7 Test coverage analysis
+- 6.2.7 **Test coverage analysis**
     - A test coverage analysis is used to estimate the degree of testing conducted against new software
-    - **Test coverage** = number of use cases tested / total number of use cases
+    - 🧠Test coverage = number of use cases tested / total number of use cases
+        - ­Coverage rates are used to measure how effective code testing is.
         - requires enumerating possible use cases (which is a difficult task), and anyone using test coverage calcs to understand the process used to develop the input values
     - Five common criteria used for test coverage analysis:
         - 🛎️**branch coverage**: has every IF statement been executed under all IF and ELSE conditions?